Two gifts of nature that begin with “O”, Oranges and Olives

 Now that we know more about nutritional values and that it is okay to enjoy a piece of fruit, even drink some juice without guilt or without the purpose of slamming a hypo, I have been reassessing my judgment on the orange through a wider scope and have come to the joyful conclusion that the orange is a marvelous, majestic and most versatile gift of nature.

 Now is their season.
-Most of the oranges arriving at your friendly neighborhood produce stands these days are the navels from California and the juice oranges of Florida.
-The original navels came up from Brazil in the mid 1800's and were known as Bahia oranges.
+Most of the oranges arriving at your friendly neighborhood produce stand these days are the navels from California and the juice oranges of Florida.
+The original navels came up from Brazil in the mid-1800s and were known as Bahia oranges.
 Today we call them navels referring to their dimpled tip, opposite the stem end.
 They bear seedless, slightly crisp fruit and have thick pitted, pebbled skin.
 They are less juicy than Florida oranges.
-Navels are easy to peel and section, a very convenient 15 to 20 gram carb snack.
+Navels are easy to peel and section, a very convenient 15 to 20-gram carb snack.
 Nutritionally, this great eating orange packs more of a wallop than the juice orange.
 A 5 oz.
-65 calorie navel boasts 1.4 grams protein, 15 carb grams, 80 mg. vitamin C, along with more calcium, folate and iron than its Florida relatives.
+65 calorie navel boasts 1.4 grams protein, 15 carb grams, 80 mg. vitamin C, along with more calcium, folate, and iron than its Florida relatives.
 The same size juice orange contains less of the same nutrients.

-Another easy and versatile use for orange zest is to peel zest off fruit with paring knife or vegetable peeler, dry on rack for 2-3 days and freeze.
+Another easy and versatile use for orange zest is to peel the zest off the fruit with a paring knife or vegetable peeler, dry on a rack for 2-3 days and freeze.
 The zest (as well as fruit and juice) can be added to everything from appetizers to desserts.
 Recipe Central will give you some interesting orange recipes to enjoy this winter.

 Olive trees with their gnarled branches and silvery leaves predate the written history of Greece.
 Italy has loved the olive since Roman times.
 Spain and North Africa have been counting olive pits over 4000 years.
 Some say olives are an ageless part of the Mediterranean landscape.
 The trees thrive in rocky, arid conditions.

-From Greece: Greek Black Olives are purplish brown, quite large, with a soft pulp and winy taste.
-Kalamata medium sized almond shaped, very elegant olives with a fruity and robust flavor.
-Kalamatas are sun ripened, cured in brine, and enhanced with olive oil or wine vinegar.
-These blackish jewels are a wonderful all purpose olive.
-Agrinion gigantic, very light green in color with a firm tangy flesh.
-They are cracked and brine cured and easily pitted.
+From Greece: Greek Black Olives are purplish brown, quite large, with soft pulp and winy taste.
+Kalamata medium-sized almond-shaped, very elegant olives with a fruity and robust flavor.
+Kalamatas are sun-ripened, cured in brine, and enhanced with olive oil or wine vinegar.
+These blackish jewels are a wonderful all-purpose olive.
+Agrinion gigantic, very light green in color with firm tangy flesh.
+They are cracked and brine-cured and easily pitted.

 From Spain: Manzanilla they are called “little apples” in Spain for their crisp texture and juicy flavor.